 Bridge Financial Planning, LLC

-Why we created Bridge Financial Planning
+About Bridge Financial Planning

 I’ve thought a lot about the word ‘compromise’ lately.
 In some instances, it can be a very good, diplomatic and helpful way to solve tough issues that are rarely black and white.

 In other instances, it can mean that we’re settling.
-That’s what I’ve wanted to avoid as I’ve build this business for clients.
+That’s what I’ve wanted to avoid as I’ve built this business for clients.
 There should be a no-compromise option for individuals and families to receive professional, unbiased support for all their financial goals.

 By de-coupling professional advice from product sales, we can work together on what is most important to you without potential conflicts of interest or undue focus on one aspect of your financial plan over another.